I was in Toronto for a work conference and Wicca tagged along. We only stayed for a couple extra days but what a time we had!

 I had to try some food, even though I was trying to save my appetite for Black Hoof after this.
 This is the “Bar Hop Pops”, which are tempura-battered meatballs served with marinara.
 Meatballs were quite spongy and overworked, and the batter got soft even before it hit the table, so nice to try but I wouldn’t get it again.

 Bottle of beer generously gifted to me by my local friend and fellow beer geek Gerald.
 My notes say “awesome, supremely drinkable!”
-Rob said, “Devil’s buttcrack”.
+Ricardo said, “Devil’s buttcrack”.
 Yeah, I really enjoyed this one.
 It went down so easy.

 The Black Hoof